Agentless migration of VMware VMs

 Clean up resources

-During migration, SMC creates a temporary pay-as-you-go intermediate instance named No_Delete_SMC_Transition_Instance in your destination Alibaba Cloud account to facilitate the migration.
-You must decide whether to manually release the instance based on the migration outcome:
+During the migration, SMC creates a temporary pay-as-you-go intermediate instance named No_Delete_SMC_Transition_Instance in your destination Alibaba Cloud account to facilitate the migration.
+The migration result determines whether you need to manually release the instance:

 Manually release the intermediate instance.